Closing a catenary loop: the lariat chain, the string shooter, and the heavy elastica: Introduction

 When drag forces are moderate to large, we indicate how analytical solutions can be used in a semi-analytical framework to construct closed loops.
 When drag forces are lower, such solutions are unphysical, and we offer a path towards numerical resolution of the problem using additional bending stiffness.
 This includes the problem of a static heavy \emph{elastica} or, equivalently, a stiff catenary.
 Although bending stiffness, which is clearly present in some experiments, is a likely source of regularization, the nature of this regularization takes an atypical form.
 Instead of a high curvature boundary layer, derivatives of curvature contribute a bending force that allows the body to pass through an orientation aligned with gravity.
 We are unaware of any previous examination of this type of regularization.
 The reason we say ``path towards'' resolution is that the resulting problem of a very floppy beam is very stiff numerically, making the likely parameter range of experiments difficult to access.
-We do not attempt to match experiment to confirm that bending is indeed the regularizing agent in the laboratory, but show that a small amount of bending has a large qualitative effect on the solutions.
+We show that a small amount of bending has a large qualitative effect on the solutions.
+We do not attempt to match experiment to determine whether bending is indeed the regularizing agent in the laboratory.

 After a verbal introduction to the problem, its history, and some conceptual difficulties and misunderstandings, we proceed to state the problem mathematically, and present and discuss characteristic features of solutions in different physical regimes.
 Practical details are relegated to \ref{practical}.